cecconifederico/HDFf_tool/docs/input_format.md

 # Input Format

-This document describes the expected input format for the EEG/sEEG data used by the example analysis scripts.
+This document describes the expected input format for the sEEG data used by the example analysis scripts.

 ## Data files